schctl/nerdwm/README.md

 # NerdWM

-NerdWM is a simple window manager written in Rust.
-The code is licensed under the [MIT License](LICENSE).
-Contributions are welcome but the primary goal of this project at the moment is for me to learn.
+NerdWM is a simple window manager written for Unix, licensed under the [MIT License](LICENSE).
+Contributions are welcome but the primary goal of this project at the moment is learning.